-In Mexico, A Mayor Is Murdered Within Hours Of Taking Office
+In Mexico, A Mayor Is Killed Within Hours Of Taking Office

 The governor of the Mexican state of Oaxaca promises an investigation after a mayor of the town of Tlaxiaco was murdered.
 Gov. Alejandro Murat says a suspect is in custody.